Jonghyun-Yun/academic-kickstart/content/post/cover_letter/index.md

   placement: 3
 ---

 This stylish cover letter includes a custom large header and footer.
-The original latex template can be found in
+The original LaTeX template can be found in
 <https://www.latextemplates.com/template/short-stylish-cover-letter>.
 Unfortunately
 these header and foorter do not leave much space for text.
 To squeeze everything into one page, you may want to play with margins.
 See <http://texdoc.net/texmf-dist/doc/latex/koma-script/scrguien.pdf>.

-I use latex much less than I did 10 years ago.
-Even for scientific articles, I create a draft using the Org-mode and export it to latex when the project is mature.
+I use LaTeX much less than I did 10 years ago.
+Even for scientific articles, I create a draft using the Org-mode and export it to LaTeX when the project is mature.
 I also write a simple letter using the Org-mode, and export it to a PDF file.

 ##### KOMA-Script letter exporter {#koma-script-letter-exporter}